Skip Ribbon Commands

 • Visual Communication Design (VC03).

-SATs assess specific sets of practical skills and knowledge and are used to measure a student’s level of achievement in Units 3 and 4 outcomes as specified in the relevant study design.
-The VCE study designs outline the task requirements for assessment purposes.
-Administrative Information for school-based assessment is published annually for each VCE study with a SAT component and includes the scope, nature and criteria for SATs along with the authentication information, the Authentication record form and Assessment Sheet.
-Teachers must use the correct Administrative Information for school-based assessment (available on the VCE study page) for the current academic year.
+Administrative information for school-based assessment is published annually for each VCE study with a SAT component and includes the scope, nature and criteria for SATs along with authentication information, the Authentication record form and assessment sheet.
+Teachers must use the correct Administrative information for school-based assessment (available on each VCE study webpage) for the current academic year.

-Advice on developmental stages of school-assessed tasks
+Developmental stages of school-assessed tasks

-As part of the authentication process through observations, teachers are required to provide feedback to students on work in progress for an SAT.
+As part of the authentication process through observations, teachers are required to provide feedback to students on work in progress for a SAT.
 These comments are to be noted on the Authentication record form.

 Assessment of school-assessed tasks

-Assessment Sheets for school-assessed tasks
+Assessment sheets for school-assessed tasks

 Submitting initial results to the VCAA